 - 1 tbsp coffee beans, roughly crushed

 - Oil and line a 1-litre loaf tin with cling film.
-Put the espresso, Kahlua and/or Amaretto, egg yolks and half the sugar in one bowl.
+Put the espresso, Kahlua and/or Amaretto, cocoa, egg yolks and half the sugar in one bowl.
 Put the egg whites in a large bowl and pour the cream in another.

 - Beat the egg whites until foamy with an electric whisk, then add the remaining sugar and beat until stiff peaks.
 Beat the egg yolk mixture until thick and leaving a trail.
 Now beat the cream until it holds its shape.
 If you beat everything in this order, you don’t need to wash the whisks in between.

 - Fold the cream into the espresso mixture, then carefully fold in the whites.
 Fold through the dark chocolate pieces and tip into the loaf tin.
 Lightly cover the surface with cling film.
 When frozen, overwrap in foil and freeze.
 Will keep for up to 6 weeks.

 - To serve, unwrap and turn onto a platter.
 Strip off the cling film and top with the cooled salted butter caramel.